 These may sound drastic but if you just do it for a month or two you’ll notice a huge difference!

-You really need to live within your means and by doing that you’ll find great freedom and peace when it comes to your finances.
+You really need to live within your means as this will give you great freedom and peace of mind.